With the best free DVD ripper, you can back up your movie collection and save it digitally for easy and convenient streaming around your home.

 Some DVD rippers are better suited to ripping movies, keeping subtltles, menus and other details intact, while others work best for ripping other data.

 Just remember to make sure to check intellectual property law in your country first before you rip those DVDs.
 Much like CDs, there are no international copyright laws that cover free DVD rippers, so make sure it's legal where you live.

 If you're interested in backing up your DVD collection and don't want to be held back by time restrictions or slow processing, WinX DVD Ripper Platinum is the best tool we've tried.
-It isn't free, but you get a lot for your money, and can even handle discs that are encrypted, region-locked or unplayable.
-It can create videos files for playback on virtually any device too, with handy preset profiles so you can watch your favorite movies on a phone or tablet.
+It isn't free like the tools below, but you get a lot for your money, and it can even handle discs that are encrypted, region-locked or unplayable.
+It can create videos files for playback on virtually any device too, with preset profiles so you can watch your movies on a phone or tablet.

 HandBrake is not only a free DVD ripper (or video transcoder, as it prefers to be known) but also open source, so it's totally free in every sense of the word.

 More than a decade in the making, the software finally reached version 1.0.0, It is – or at least looks – a little more complicated that some of the others we're looking at here, but don’t let that put you off.
 By default there's no support for bypassing copy-protection, but this is something you can get around with a little research (bearing in mind IP laws in your country).

 As with other programs, there are a number of presets ready for you to choose from, but you can also manually tailor each ripping session if you prefer.
 If you're working with ISO images or disc folders, it's possible to queue up multiple encoding jobs to run consecutively to save having to be around when each finishes.
 The sheer level of control makes HandBrake well worth a try.